rborek32/Contact-List/README.md

 DELETE /api/contacts - deletes contact

-POST /api/contacts/login - checks if there is a contact with provided credentials, if not then returns unauthorized {
+POST /api/contacts/login - checks if there is a contact with provided credentials, if not then returns unauthorized

+{
   "email": "string",
   "password": "string"
 }

-To start the frontend download modules "npm i" and start using "npm run".
-Run backend with http Launch
+Starting application:

+Frontend:
+1) Download packages using "npm i"
+2) Run using "npm start"

+Backend:

+Run using http launch